 If you feel you can contribute in any way please contact us.

-Through the British Gas Green Streets competition:
+British Gas Green Streets competition:

 - 96kWp solar PV scheme plus energy efficiency improvements for the village primary school

 - 16kW air source heat pump for the community hall